webexpress-framework/WebExpress/doc/development_guide.md

 |Description |String                |1            |Yes      |The description of the role.
 This can be a key to internationalization.
 |Permission  |`IIdentityPermission` |n            |Yes      |Inherits the characteristics of the specified permission.

-Permissions are specific rights or access rights that are assigned to one or more roles.
+Permissions define specific rights or access controls that are allocated to one or more roles within an application.
+The example below demonstrates how to define a permission using the `IIdentityPermission` interface and assign it to a role:

 ```csharp
 [Name("Write content")]